-For any well-planned, well-styled, and balanced space, form and function must be carefully considered and structured to provide that perfect compliment.
+For any well-planned, well-styled, and balanced space; You must remember to balance form and function form and function to provide that perfect compliment.
 Excess is out, and modern, minimalist approaches are in.

 Tell us about Stewart-Schafer.
 How did you get started?
 What is your unique approach to design?

 We started when Christine (wife and partner) was laid off from her job as creative director at a well-known fashion brand.
 We took time off, traveled, and started forming this idea for a creative design studio for fashion brands.
 We began our careers working for retail stores and doing everything from small, highly creative pop-ups to huge large-scale nationwide retail design concepts and roll-outs building brands brick and mortar identities.